Oral Health Integration Initiative

 In June of 2016, the IOHA selected a new long-term initiative—to lead Idaho’s efforts to integrate oral health integration into the primary care setting.
 With key partners from across the state, the IOHA is stewarding collaborative efforts to bring oral health preventive practices and screenings into primary care settings to better serve a patient’s whole health.
 By reinforcing the fact that oral health is important to a person’s whole health, we hope to encourage strengthened bonds between the dental community and medical community across the state and work toward healthier Idahoans.

-Our interest in this national movement has been reinforced by our research of integration activities in other states and through our participation in the Idaho Healthcare Coalition (IHC) and the Statewide Healthcare Innovation Plan (SHIP).
+Our interest in this national movement has been reinforced by our research of integration activities in other states and through our participation in the Idaho Healthcare Coalition (IHC), the Statewide Healthcare Innovation Plan (SHIP), and the Health Transformation Council of Idaho (HTCI).
 We are also inspired by our colleagues at the Idaho Primary Care Association (IPCA) who are working hard on oral health integration into Federally Qualified Health Centers (FQHC) in Idaho.

 In 2016, we established two ad hoc board committees that: 1) address efforts to educate our provider communities, and 2) invent an eventual statewide bi-directional medical-dental referral network that compliments the efforts of the Idaho Smiles Medicaid Referral system managed by MCNA.
 In 2017, we partnered with the St. Luke’s Children’s Ambulatory Quality Improvement department (formerly the Idaho Health and Wellness Collaborative for Children (IHAWCC)) who led an oral health learning collaborative in 2017.
 Sixteen practices, across six Idaho counties engaged in the opportunity, and in total, 54 providers participated in quality improvement projects that brought oral health assessment work into their practices.
 (Project Summary listed below.)